h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

 	  of the data as a whole, which can produce poor models.
 Shuffling training data ensures that all prediction classes are present in all chunks of data.

+Interpreting the Model
+""""""""""""""""""""""""

+**Progress Table**

+          The Progress table displays information about each of the hidden layers in the deep learning model.

+	  *Units* The number of units or nodes in the layer

+	  *Type* The type of layer or activation function.
+Each model will have one input and one softmax layer, where the softmax layer is the output of the model.
+Hidden layers are identified by the activation function specified.

+	  *Dropout* The percentage of training data dropped from training at that layer.

+	  *L1, L2* The L1 and L2 regularization penalty applied to the
+	  layer.

+**Classification Error**

+          The percentage of times that a class was incorrectly predicted by the model.

+**Epochs**

+          The final number of full epochs carried out.

+**Mini Batch Size**

+          The numebr of observations in each mini-batch used to update path weights.

+**Confusion Matrix**

+          A table showing the number of actual observations in a particular class relative to the number of predicted observations in a class.
+This is omitted when the model specified is regression.

+**Hit Ratio Table**

+           A table displaying the percentage of instances where the actual class label assigned to an observation is in the top K classes predicted by the network.
+For instance, in a four class classifier on values A, B, C, D, a particular observation is labeled class A, with a probability of .6 of being A, .2 probability of being B, a .1 probability of being C, and a .1 probability of being D. If the true class is B, the observation will be counted in the hit rate for K=2, but not in the hit rate of K=1.

+**Variable Importance**

+           A table listing the importance of variables listed from greatest importance, to least importance.